Consett railway station

 Consett was a railway station built by the North Eastern Railway on the route of the Stanhope and Tyne Railway, in County Durham, North East England.
-It served the industrial town of Consett, which was best known for its steelworks.
+It served the industrial town of Consett from 1896 until 1980.

 History

 Opened on 17 August 1896 by the North Eastern Railway, it became part of the London and North Eastern Railway during the Grouping of 1923.
 The station then passed on to the North Eastern Region of British Railways on nationalisation in 1948.